ppy/osu-wiki/news/2017-11-28-beatmap-spotlights-october-2017.md

 date: 2017-11-28 16:00:00 +0000
 ---

 Halloween may be over, but with that comes a selection of the best maps from the spooky month of October.
-It’s time to look at this month’s Spotlights, and maybe get a medal while you’re at it!
+It's time to look at October’s Spotlights, and maybe get a medal while you’re at it!

 ![](https://assets.ppy.sh/media/generic-header.png)